-Fragrant garlic, earthy mushrooms, silky ribbons of pappardelle; there isn’t a better combination of ingredients for an easy, quick, (and inexpensive) meal that will fill bellies, stick to ribs, and delight tastebuds.
-This creamy garlic mushroom pasta is perfect for those crazy weeknights when you just need an easy button and a glass of wine.
+Fragrant garlic, earthy mushrooms, silky ribbons of pappardelle; there isn’t a better combination of ingredients for an easy, quick, and inexpensive meal that will fill bellies, stick to ribs, and delight taste buds.
+My creamy garlic mushroom pasta is perfect for busy weeknights when you just need an easy but satisfying dinner!

 Each number corresponds to the numbered written steps below.